World1-6/World1-6Essentials/README.md

 - EssentialsX *(homes, warps, kits)*
 - CMI *(homes, warps, kits, and saved inventories)*

+### ⚠️ Read before converting data ⚠️
+1. Before converting data "from" or "to" you must have that plugin installed at the same time as this plugin.
+2. Make sure all of your worlds are loaded before converting data.

 ## To Install:
 *You must have World1-6Utils plugin installed you can get that [here](https://github.com/World1-6/World1-6Utils/releases)*